litec-lectures/litec-workspace/setup/00_BasicToolsSetup.md

 #### MarkText Setup

-MarkText needs some finetuning for a smooth usage:
+MarkText needs some fine-tuning for a smooth usage:

 1. Start MarkText
 2. Open Preferences (`Menu -> File -> Preferences` or `Ctrl + ,`)